 Lam: We had our chances to win it

-served up one of the greatest fight-backs in history to book themselves a date with Chiefs in Saturday's grand final at Twickenham.
+served up one of the greatest fight-backs in history to book themselves a date with in Saturday’s grand final at Twickenham.

-The Londoners, who have shipped tries all season, seemed to be heading for oblivion after just 28 minutes at Ashton Gate yesterday when they trailed 28-0 after the rampant Bears ran in four unanswered tries.
+The Londoners, who have shipped tries all season, seemed to be heading for oblivion after just 28 minutes at Ashton Gate yesterday when they trailed 28-0 after the rampant ran in four unanswered tries.

 But Quins, the great attacking showmen of this season, polished their credentials at half-time to stun the Bears with a brutal second half of pace and power.
 If you’re thinking of having a flutter on the Final then check out these top betting sites.